Table of Content

-Tracking pixels can actively track websites, conversions, ad impressions and other user activities.
+Tracking pixels can actively track websites, conversions, ad impressions, and other user activities.

-To keep track of your conversions, you have to put a tracking pixel on a page which follows confirmed sales.
+To keep track of your conversions, you have to put a tracking pixel on a page that follows confirmed sales.
 Usually, it will be a thank you or order confirmation page.
 As soon as the user visits this page, the Tracking Pixel HTML code registers the conversion, if the user made this specific purchase or conversion because of the advertising campaign.

 The method of Tracking Pixel is based on the fact that the web browser temporarily stores information about the activity of a user on a specific website.
 This information is most commonly called cookies.

 When a specific conversion happens, these cookies are reviewed to authenticate the session of a user and to accredit the conversion to a visit.

 To set up Tracking Pixels, you don’t need to have any heavy technical expertise.
 All you need to do is to place a piece of HTML code on the page which confirms the sales.

 Let us take a closer look at some of the pros and cons of Tracking Pixels.